RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Back_of_napkin.md

     As users, we want to know which CVEs we need to remediate first based on our available resources/capacity to remediate them.

-    To develop an understanding of EPSS, we'll build a** back of the napkin** Risk Based Prioritization model that focuses on Likelihood of Exploitation.
+    To develop an understanding of Risk Based Prioritization, we'll build a** back of the napkin** Risk Based Prioritization model that focuses on Likelihood of Exploitation.